gigamaster/notesdb/README.md

 *   **Editor Compatibility**: The TipTap editor's `@extension-color` strictly requires **Hex Codes**, not CSS classes.
     *   **Strategy**: The `Palette` component remains abstract, returning the color ID (e.g., `'red'`).
     *   **Conversion**: The consumer (e.g., `RichTextEditor.tsx`) maps this ID to a specific Hex code (e.g., `#ef4444`) before applying it to the editor state.
 This decoupling allows the UI to use flexible Tailwind themes while satisfying the editor's technical requirements.

+## License

+**MIT License**

+Copyright (c) 2026 Nuno Luciano

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.

+---

+Built with ❤️ (but no cookies 🍪 we respect your privacy and your health!)